godotengine/godot-docs/learning/features/physics/physics_introduction.rst

--  **Simulated Motion**: When these bodies are moved manually, either from code or from an :ref:`AnimationPlayer <class_AnimationPlayer>` (with process mode set to fixed!), the physics will automatically compute an estimate of their linear and angular velocity.
+-  **Simulated Motion**: When these bodies are moved manually, either from code or from an :ref:`AnimationPlayer <class_AnimationPlayer>` (with process mode set to physics!), the physics will automatically compute an estimate of their linear and angular velocity.
 This makes them very useful for moving platforms or other AnimationPlayer-controlled objects (like a door, a bridge that opens,